varunxtreem/OTRKit/README.md

 ## License

 The code for this project is dual licensed under the [LGPLv2.1+](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt) and [MPL 2.0](http://www.mozilla.org/MPL/2.0/).
 The required dependencies are under terms of a seperate license (LGPL).
 More information is available in the [LICENSE](https://github.com/ChatSecure/OTRKit/blob/master/LICENSE) file.

+Clear OS Home Content Filter

+[The Home Content Filter](https://www.clearos.com/products/clearos-editions/clearos-7-home/marketplace/gateway/Content_Filter_Engine) app allows an administrator to enforce browsing policy.
+Policy can be enforced across all users or, group definitions can be created, allowing an admin to categorise users into groups - to be filtered uniquely based on the group policy/definition.
+The Content filter uses both blacklists and word association algorithms to determine suitable content based on category settings.
+Enabling the Content Filter app can be used to enforce company policy and/or meet regulatory compliance